Varinder Singh Ghuman

-Varinder Singh Ghuman is an Indian professional bodybuilder and actor.
+Varinder Singh Ghuman (1983 or 1984 – 9 October 2025) was an Indian professional bodybuilder and actor.
 Ghuman won Mr. India in 2009 and he was awarded 2nd place in Mr. Asia.

+Background

+Ghuman was born in 1983 or 1984, and hailed from Gurdaspur, Punjab, and has been described as the world's first vegetarian professional bodybuilder.

 Career

 Bodybuilding

-Ghuman hails from Gurdaspur, Punjab, and is the world's first vegetarian professional bodybuilder.

 In 2009, Ghuman won Mr. India competition and secured second place in Mr. Asia.
 He was hired by Arnold Schwarzenegger for promoting his health products in Asia as his brand ambassador.
-He is the first Indian bodybuilder to secure the IFBB pro card.
+He was the first Indian bodybuilder to secure the IFBB pro card.

 Film

 Ghuman appeared in the 2012 Punjabi film Kabaddi Once Again as the lead actor.

 He made his Hindi film debut with the 2014 film Roar: Tigers of the Sundarbans.
 In 2019, Ghuman appeared in the Hindi film Marjaavaan.

-Ghuman will be seen next in Kabir Khan directed Salman Khan starrer Tiger 3.
+Ghuman's final role was in Tiger 3.

+Death

+On 9 October 2025, Ghuman travelled to Fortis Hospital in Amritsar for treatment.
+However, he suffered a heart attack during the procedure and could not be resuscitated.